mozilla-services/docs/source/storage/apis-2.0.rst

 **Retry-After**

-    When sent together with an HTTP 503 status code, it signifies that the server is undergoing maintenance.
-The client should not attempt another sync for the number of seconds specified in the header value.
+    When sent together with an HTTP 503 status code, this header signifies that the server is undergoing maintenance.
+The client should not attempt any further requests to the server for the number of seconds specified in the header value.

 **X-Backoff**

-    Indicates that the server is under heavy load  and the client should not trigger another sync for the number of seconds specified in the header value (usually 1800).
-Unlike the *Retry-After* header, this may be included with any type of response, including a *200 OK*.
+    This header may be sent to indicate that the server is under heavy load but is still capable of servicing requests.
+Unlike the **Retry-After** header, **X-Backoff** may be included with any type of response, including a *200 OK*.

+    Clients should perform any additional requests required to maintain consistency of the stored data, then not attempt any further requests for the number of seconds specified in the header value.

 **X-Timestamp**